Water shoes are a specific type of footwear that’s designed for water sports.

 Are Water Shoes Machine Washable?

-Before you put them in the washer, rinse them with hot water, ideally for a few minutes.
-Alternatively, you can soak them in a sink.
-This helps to remove loose debris from the shoes.
+Start by rinsing them with hot water for a few minutes.
+That will help remove any loose debris inside the shoes.
 If the sole is removable, take it out and rinse it separately.

 Washing Water Shoes By Hand

 Rinse the shoes with water for a couple of minutes and set them aside.

 Mix a small amount of ACTIVE Detergent with warm water in the sink.
 Agitate the water with your hand to dissolve the powder.

 Place your water shoes in the sink and rub the material with your hands to get rid of any residue and dirt.
 If necessary, you can add some baking soda to the water to help neutralize odors.

 Soak the shoes for about 15 minutes.